thirdweb-dev/typescript-sdk/etc/sdk.api.md

 export class WrongListingTypeError extends Error {
     constructor(marketplaceContractAddress: string, listingId?: string, actualType?: string, expectedType?: string);
 }

+// Warnings were encountered during analysis:
+//
+// dist/index.d.ts:1207:5 - (ae-incompatible-release-tags) The symbol "payload" is marked as @public, but its signature references "PayloadWithUri" which is marked as @internal
+// dist/index.d.ts:1220:5 - (ae-incompatible-release-tags) The symbol "payload" is marked as @public, but its signature references "PayloadWithUri1155" which is marked as @internal

 // (No @packageDocumentation comment for this package)